BackComposing Dances

 C1/C2:Exercise for the student.

 Of course I gave Ann the C1 and C2 moves as well, but if I gave them here you'd think “Oh yes, that's perfectly logical” without any awareness of how much hard work it took.
-I'd like to think of this as the “art than conceals art”, so you have a go!
+I'd like to think of that as the “art than conceals art”, so you have a go!
 I'd expect a symmetrical dance to have a symmetrical progression, rather than a cop-out like “Ones cast to the bottom, the others two-hand turn enough to get the new 2's and 4's improper”.
 So it needs to finish either 2-4-1-3 or 3-1-2-4 with everyone on the correct side.
 Over to you!
+Once you've had a good go at it you may look at the final version.

 And I then wrote two tunes before I came up with a third one that I was happy with!